 You are puttering along, enjoying those snuggly soft baby cuddles.
 Happy baby is sleeping longer stretches at night.
-You’re probably even coming out of the “newborn fog” and then BAM….
+You’re probably even coming out of the “newborn fog” and not having any more witching hours and then BAM….

 Baby stops sleeping well.